wp-plugins/bp-profile-search/readme.txt

 `<?php do_action ('bp_profile_search_form'); ?>`

 To customize the profile search form, use the plugin admin page *BuddyPress -> Profile Search*.
+Since not all the profile field types are supported, those fields are not selectable in the plugin admin page.

-Note: if you can’t access the plugin admin page, try renaming your plugin folder name from *bp-profile-search* to *profile-search* and reactivating the plugin.
+Note: if you can\’t access the plugin admin page, try renaming your plugin folder name from *bp-profile-search* to *profile-search* and reactivating the plugin.

 == Changelog ==